What is group health insurance?

 Challenges of finding coverage for employees in different states

 Many organizations operate multi-state workforces.
-With the rise of remote work following the COVID-19 pandemic, many workers live outside of an organization's home state.
+With the rise of remote work, many workers live outside of an organization's home state.
 While hiring these workers helps you find talented employees nationwide, it can pose problems when offering a group plan.

 State-specific minimum participation requirements and other state regulations can make it difficult to find a policy that works for the entire workforce.
 This can mean managing multiple health plans at once.